Ramblings on the freeness of affine hypersurfaces: Introduction

-In Corollary \ref{corthm2} we give an upper bound for the total Tjurina number of the affine curve $X$ in terms of the minimal syzygy-degree $mdr(g)$ of a syzygy in $AR(g)$, a result obtained in the projective setting by A. du Plessis and C. T. C. Wall, see \cite{dPW} and then reproved by several authors, see for instance \cite{Dmax,E}.
-Other relation between the total Tjurina number of the projective curve $C$ and $mdr(g)$ is given in Proposition \ref{propB}.
+In Corollary \ref{corthm2} we give an upper bound for the total Tjurina number of an affine plane curve $X$ in terms of the minimal syzygy-degree $mdr(g)$ of a syzygy in $AR(g)$, a result obtained in the projective setting (P) by A. du Plessis and C. T. C. Wall, see \cite{dPW} and then reproved by several authors, see for instance \cite{Dmax,E}.
+A similar, but somewhat weaker result holds for any hypersurface $X$ such that its closure $D$ has only isolated singularities, see Corollary \ref{corthmC}.
+Another relation between the total Tjurina number of the projective hypersurface $D$ with only isolated singularities and $mdr(g)$ is given in Proposition \ref{propB}.

+We would like to thank Laurent Bus\' e and Masahiko Yoshinaga for useful discussions concerning this project.